-- Located in A-211 and A-244 HFAC, found near the tunnel vending machines. - Available to any small ensemble during regular building hours, though students enrolled in organized chamber music groups have first priority.
-Some times are blocked out to accommodate devotionals, family home evening, and specific course ensembles. - Students may schedule rehearsal times through the Music Scheduling Office (C-302 HFAC). - A-211 is open throughout the hours the building is open. - A-244 requires a numeric entry code that is obtained from the Instrument Office after the room has been scheduled and a contract has been signed.
-Only students who have scheduled A-244 through the proper channels are allowed in the room. - No food or drink is permitted in the ensemble rooms.
+- Located in 4146 MB and 1067 MB. - Available to any small ensemble during regular building hours, though students enrolled in organized chamber music groups have first priority.
+Some times are blocked out to accommodate devotionals, family home evening, and specific course ensembles. - Students may schedule rehearsal times through the Music Scheduling Office, 1059 MB. - 4146 is open throughout the hours the building is open. - Except for classes, only students who have scheduled 1067 through the Music Scheduling Office are allowed in the room.
+Those students need to go to the Instrument Office or the Music Scheduling Office to obtain a key to unlock the room.
+If access to the closet in 1067 is needed, students must contact the Instrument Office for cardswipe access. - No food or drink is permitted in the ensemble rooms.